Human Resources

 I am an EU/EEA national, what do I need to do to ensure that my family can stay in the UK?

 Applications must be submitted for children of any age, and parents applying on their behalf are encouraged to link their applications.
-The HR Immigration Team have a device to use if your personal device is not compatible with the UKVI website and can be contacted at hrimmigration@lboro.ac.uk for providing assistance with the verification of your family’s passports for their EU Settlement Scheme application.
-Further information can be found here.
+Further information can be found below.

 I am an EU national with pre or settled status, can my family join me in the UK?

 Your family can join you in the UK as long as their relationship with you was prior to 31 December 2020.
-Further information on this can be found here
+Further information on this can be found below.

 What kind of documents do I need in order to demonstrate that I have been resident in the UK for five years as part of the settled status process? (bank statements, bills etc)